Avengers: Doomsday: Production

-After directing the films Avengers: Infinity War (2018) and Avengers: Endgame (2019), Anthony and Joe Russo expressed interest in directing a Secret Wars film based on the 1984–85 comic book crossover event written by Jim Shooter and the 2015–16 comic book storyline written by Jonathan Hickman.
+After directing the Marvel Cinematic Universe (MCU) crossover films Avengers: Infinity War (2018) and Avengers: Endgame (2019), Anthony and Joe Russo expressed interest in directing a Secret Wars film based on the 1984–85 comic book crossover event written by Jim Shooter and the 2015–16 comic book storyline written by Jonathan Hickman.
 Both follow various Marvel characters who converge on the planet Battleworld.
 Infinity War and Endgame writers Christopher Markus and Stephen McFeely said they would return to write such a film if the Russo brothers were directing it.

 At San Diego Comic-Con (SDCC) in July 2022, Marvel Studios president Kevin Feige announced the films Avengers: The Kang Dynasty and Avengers: Secret Wars, to be released on May 2, 2025, and November 7, 2025, respectively.
 They were set to conclude "The Multiverse Saga", which covers Phases Four, Five, and Six of the MCU.
 The Kang Dynasty was inspired by a 2001–02 comic book storyline written by Kurt Busiek in which Kang the Conqueror travels through time to enslave humanity.
 Jonathan Majors was cast as Kang for several Phase Four projects, and was confirmed to be starring in both new Avengers films.
-Destin Daniel Cretton was hired to direct The Kang Dynasty, with Jeff Loveness writing the script, and Michael Waldron set to write Secret Wars.
+Destin Daniel Cretton was hired to direct The Kang Dynasty, with Jeff Loveness writing the script, and Michael Waldron writing Secret Wars.
 Following Majors's arrest in March 2023 and subsequent assault allegations, reports and speculation emerged about his future in the MCU.
-Loveness was no longer involved in the film by the start of the 2023 Writers Guild of America strike in May, reportedly because he was closely associated with the Kang storyline and Marvel was "moving away" from that.
+Loveness was no longer involved by the start of the 2023 Writers Guild of America strike in May, reportedly because Marvel was "moving away" from the Kang storyline.
 In June, the release dates for The Kang Dynasty and Secret Wars were pushed back to May 1, 2026, and May 7, 2027, respectively, in part due to the scripts not being ready before the strike.
-Cretton stepped down as director of The Kang Dynasty in November 2023, partially due to schedule delays, and Waldron was set to rewrite the film.
+Cretton stepped down as director of The Kang Dynasty in November 2023, and Waldron was set to rewrite the film.
 The next month, Majors was fired by Disney and Marvel Studios after he was found guilty of harassment and reckless assault in the third degree.
-The studio had started referring to The Kang Dynasty internally as Avengers 5 by then.
-By February 2024, both Avengers 5 and Secret Wars were being rewritten to minimize Kang's role or remove him entirely following Majors's firing.
+The studio had started referring to The Kang Dynasty internally as Avengers 5.
+By February 2024, both Avengers 5 and Secret Wars were being rewritten to minimize Kang's role or remove him entirely.